White stork movements reveal the ecological connectivity between landfills and different habitats

 Yahkoub YB, Fekhaoui M, Qoraychy IE, Yahyaoui A. Current state of knowledge on Louisiana crawfish (Procambarus clarkii Girard, 1852) in Morocco.
 AACL Bioflux.
 2019;12:2.

 We thank Bertille Mohring who wrote the original R code to filter direct flights from the GPS dataset.
 We thank Francisco Hortas for comments regarding local knowledge of the Cadiz Province.
 We also thank Blanca Arroyo for comments regarding ERGMs.

-Open Access funding provided thanks to the CRUE-CSIC agreement with Springer Nature.
 The leading author was supported by a Juan de la Cierva postdoctoral fellowship (financed by MCINU/AEI, Spanish Government).
 The study was also supported by projects PAIRWISE PCI2021-121938 (financed by MCIN/AEI), WATERZOO PID2020-112774 GB-I00 (financed by MCIN/AEI) and GUANOPLASTIC PY20_00756 (financed by Junta de Andalucía/EU FEDER).
 This work was also supported by the Max Planck Society and by the German Research Foundation (DFG, Emmy Noether Fellowship to AF: 463925853).
 AF acknowledges support by the Hans und Helga Maus-Stiftung, and the James Heineman research award of the Minerva Stiftung.

 The authors declare that they have no conflict of interests.